Species Introduction

 Q: How do I properly acclimatise Apistogramma Erythrura to my aquarium?

-Proper acclimatisation is vital to ensure the health of your Apistogramma Erythrura.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-Then, open the bag and gradually add small amounts of tank water to the bag every 5-10 minutes for approximately an hour.
-This method allows the fish to adjust to the water chemistry without causing shock.
-After an hour, gently net the fish into the aquarium, discarding the bag water to avoid introducing any contaminants.
-This careful process will help your new aquatic companions settle into their new home comfortably.
+Acclimatisation is crucial to reduce stress in Apistogramma Erythrura.
+Begin by floating the sealed bag in the aquarium for about 15 minutes to equalise temperature.
+Following this, gradually introduce small amounts of tank water into the bag every 5 minutes for about an hour.
+This method helps them adjust to differences in water chemistry.
+Afterward, gently transfer the fish into the tank using a net, discarding the original water to prevent contamination.
+This careful process supports their transition into their new home.

 ✓ Expert Tip